Construction Costs in Los Angeles

 Contingency: Professional Risk Management, Not Waste

-A budget with no contingency is not lean.
-It is unrealistic.
+A budget with no contingency is not lean; it is unrealistic.
 Every construction project carries uncertainty, and contingency is the mechanism for managing that uncertainty responsibly.
 The question is not whether to carry contingency, but how it is structured, who controls it, and how it is managed when it is used.

 There are three distinct types of contingency, each covering a different category of risk.
 Understanding the differences matters because each type has a different purpose, a different appropriate percentage, and a different party who should control it.